ori-katz100/When-did-Israel-became-a-Western-Country-/README.md

 Python notebook:

-1. Clustering countries - includes the clustering and pca plots.
+1. Clustering analysis - includes the clustering and pca plots.

-2. International comparison - includes all other graphs.
+2. Descriptive analysis - includes all other graphs.